solana-foundation/developer-content/content/guides/getstarted/solana-token-airdrop-and-faucets.md

 ---
 date: Jul 29, 2023
 difficulty: intro
-title: "Solana faucets to get SOL tokens for development"
+title: "How to get Solana devnet SOL (including airdrops and faucets)"
 description:
   "A list of the most common ways to get devnet and testnet SOL tokens for Solana development.
 Including: airdrop, web3.js, POW faucet, and more."